mongodb/docs/source/includes/log-rate-limiting.rst

 .. note::

-   Log analysis rate limits apply only to the Performance Advisor UI, the Query Profiler UI, and the Access Tracking UI.
-   :oas-atlas-op:`Downloadable log files
+   Log analysis rate limits apply only to the Performance Advisor UI, the Query Profiler UI, the Access Tracking UI, and the |fts| Query Analytics UI. :oas-atlas-op:`Downloadable log files
    </downloadLogsForOneClusterHostInOneProject>` are always
    complete.